|Geoff and Sheelagh

 the steam whistles on the Severn Valley Railway from their garden.
 From

-there Geoff pursues his interest in trains around the world.
+there Geoff pursues his interest in trains and photography around the world.

-of the few full time specialist rail tour operators who share their
+the few full time specialist rail tour specialists who share their

 passion for railways and knowledge of tourism to offer a personal